-Signal Name Pin No. Type State During Reset Signal Description INDEX1 8 Schmitt Input Input, pull-up Index1 - Quadrature Decoder 1, INDEX input (TB2) Schmitt Input/ Output enabled TB2 - Timer B, Channel 2 (MISO1) Schmitt Input/ Output SPI 1 Master In/Slave Out - This serial data pin is an input to a master device and an output from a slave device.
+Signal Name Pin No. Туре State During Reset Signal Description INDEX1 11 Schmitt Input Input, pull-up enabled Index1 - Quadrature Decoder 1, INDEX input (TB2) Schmitt Input/ Output enabled TB2 - Timer B, Channel 2 (MISO1) Schmitt Input/ Output SPI 1 Master In/Slave Out - This serial data pin is an input to a master device and output from a slave device.
 The MISO line of a slave device is placed in the high-impedance state if the slave device is not selected.
 The slave device places data on the MISO line a half-cycle before the clock edge the master device uses to latch the data.
 To activate the SPI function, set the INDEX_ALT bit in the SIM_GPS register.
-For details, see Part 6.5.8.
-(GPIOC2) Schmitt Input/ Output Port C GPIO - This GPIO pin can be individually programmed as an input or output pin.
-After reset, the default state is INDEX1.
+See Part 6.5.8 for details.
+(GPIOC2) Schmitt Input/ Port C GPIO - This GPIO pin can be individually programmed as an input or output pin.
+Output In the 56F8365, the default state after reset is INDEX1.
+In the 56F8165, the default state is not one of the functions offered and must be reconfigured.
 To deactivate the internal pull-up resistor, clear bit 2 in the GPIOC_PUR register.
-HOME1 9 Schmitt Input Input, pull-up Home - Quadrature Decoder 1, HOME input (TB3) Schmitt Input/ Output enabled TB3 - Timer B, Channel 3 (SS1) Schmitt Input SPI 1 Slave Select - In the master mode, this pin is used to arbitrate multiple masters.
+HOME1 12 Schmitt Input Input, pull-up enabled Home - Quadrature Decoder 1, HOME input (TB3) Schmitt Input/ Output enabled TB3 - Timer B, Channel 3 (551) Schmitt Input SPI 1 Slave Select - In the master mode, this pin is used to arbitrate multiple masters.
 In slave mode, this pin is used to select the slave.
 To activate the SPI function, set the HOME_ALT bit in the SIM_GPS register.
-For details, see Part 6.5.8.
-(GPIOC3) Schmitt Input/ Port C GPIO - This GPIO pin can be individually programmed as input or an output pin.
-Output In the 56F8366, the default state after reset is HOME1.
-In the 56F8166, the default state is not one of the functions offered and must be reconfigured.
+See Part 6.5.8 for details.
+(GPIOC3) Schmitt Input/ Port C GPIO - This GPIO pin can be individually programmed as input or output pin.
+Output In the 56F8365, the default state after reset is HOME1.
+In the 56F8165, the default state is not one of the functions offered and must be reconfigured.
 To deactivate the internal pull-up resistor, clear bit 3 in the GPIOC_PUR register.